Yuki70042/Yuki70042/README.md

 I'm currently doing a BTS SIO SLAM option in France and I intend to continue my studies in this field which allows so much freedom!
-I'm passionate about digital art, creating stories, and the art of sending messages through the simplest things
+I create a lot of utility software with c# mainly and I'm passionate about digital art and creating stories,

 ---------------------------------------------------